 - Submit before the deadline: You have 10 working days from the date of the exam or assignment deadline to make sure that your application is submitted online to the Office of Regulation & Compliance (ORC).

 - Create an Account.
-The process to submit an Academic Appeal application has recently changed.
+The process to submit an Mitigating Circumstances application has recently changed.
 You are now required to do this online and you will need to register a new account to submit your application form.
 This account is NOT linked to your BPP VLE account, so you will need to register if it is your first time using this system.
 You can create an account by clicking here.
 Please then select 'My Applications' on the left hand side of the page after you have logged in.
 Scroll down until you find the application named 'BPP University Mitigating Circumstances'.

 - Gather your evidence immediately: You need to make sure that you have evidence to support your application and that it contains key details such as dates and times that the unexpected event / situation occurred.
 If it is not an email, the evidence needs to be signed by the author.